htadicha/ecommerce/README.md

 4. can add products to cart and remove accordingly.
 5. I can view cart and see the totals in the cart page.
 6. I can control number with the upward and downward arrow to add or reduce the number of products.
-7. I can checkout and fill in correct address in the checkout section
+7. I can checkout and fill in correct address in the checkout section.
+8. I can leave the website and still have items in cart in the next visit(using my browzer cookies)

 * As logged in website user, I can: